souryeahdeep/CollegeSaathi/README.md

 Note : This just a demo which I create this the picture of my college in mind.

 ## Tech Stacks
+Frontend : ReactJS, TailwindCSS.
-SpringBoot, SpringDataJPA, Spring Security, Eureka Client and Server.
+Backend : SpringBoot, SpringDataJPA, Spring Security, Eureka Client and Server.

 ## Installation